cabforum/forum/Bylaws.md

    * Certificate Consumer: The member organization meets the requirements for membership as a Certificate Consumer in one or more CWGs.
 * Associate Member: As defined in Section 3.1
 * Interested Party: As defined in Section 3.2
-* Probational Certificate Issuer: A Certificate Issuer applying for membership but awaiting full qualification under Section 2.1.
-During the probational state, the organization has no voting rights.
-The Membership of a Probational Certificate Issuer is valid for 12 months and may be renewed as decided by the CWG.
+* Probationary Member: An applicant for membership but awaiting full qualification under Section 2.1.
+During the probationary state, the organization has no voting rights.
+Probationary membership is valid for 12 months and may be renewed as decided by the CWG.

 Note: Based on section 3.1 in version 2.4 of the Bylaws, it was allowed for a Certificate Issuer that partially met the CWG membership criteria to be accepted as "Associate Member".
-Once version 2.5 of the Bylaws becomes effective, these Associate Members will automatically be re-assigned to the "Probational Member" membership category, as desctibed in Section 3.3 below.
+Once version 2.5 of the Bylaws becomes effective, these Associate Members will automatically be re-assigned to the "Probationary Member" membership category, as desctibed in Section 3.3 below.

 Voting Members that qualify under more than one category of Forum Membership MAY choose only one membership category at the Forum level.

 ## 2.2 Ending Forum Membership

-When a Forum Member ceases to be a Member of at least one CWG, their right to vote shall be terminated, but they may become Associate Members, by invitation of the Forum under section 3.1.
+When a Forum Member ceases to be a Member of at least one CWG, its right to vote shall be terminated, but it may become an Associate Member, by invitation of the Forum under section 3.1.
 Termination does not prevent a Member from potentially having continuing obligations, under the Forum's IPR Policy or any other document.

 ## 2.3 General Provisions Applicable to All Ballots